hshindo/Merlin.jl/README.md

-This is alpha version.
-We will make this publicly available in a few months.
+This is pre-alpha version.
+We will make this publicly available in a next few months.

 # Merlin.jl